renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

   - **Alzheimer’s Disease:** Characterized by a significant drop in acetylcholine levels, which affects cognitive functions.
   - **Dementia:** Besides Alzheimer's, other forms of dementia also involve acetylcholine deficits.

+**Medications**

+- **Cholinesterase Inhibitors**: such as Donepezil and Rivastigmine, used to boost acetylcholine in Alzheimer’s disease.
+- **Anticholinergics**: such as Atropine, used to reduce acetylcholine activity in various treatments.

 ### 7. **Histamine**

 - **Disorders Associated:**
   - **Schizophrenia:** Histamine pathways might influence arousal and cognitive functions in schizophrenia.

+**Medications**

+- **Antipsychotics**: Some such as Olanzapine and Clozapine have anti-histaminergic properties and are used in the treatment of schizophrenia and bipolar disorder.

 ### 8. **Opioid Peptides**

 - **Disorders Associated:**
-  - **Substance Use Disorders:** Endorphins are involved in the reward pathways that are often hijacked by addictive substances.
+  - **Substance Use Disorders**: Endorphins are involved in the reward pathways that are often hijacked by addictive substances.

+**Medications**

+- **Naloxone and Naltrexone**: Used primarily to treat opioid overdose and dependency.
+They block the effects of opioid drugs.